mrinnnmoy/contactbook/README.md

         git clone "https://github.com/<your-github-username>/contactbook"

-- Download and install Node JS v16.16.0
+* Download and install Node JS v16.16.0
-- Download and install Git.
+* Download and install Git.
-- Run "npm install" to download packages.
+* Go to the terminal of your code editor and run "npm install" to download packages.
-- Run "npm run dev" to start a local server.
+* Run "npm run dev" to start a local server.

 **3.** Make necessary changes and commit those changes. <br />
 Remember never push anything to the Main branch. <br />